HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Sep.2016 - Jun.2020.
 B.S., Department of Computer Science and Technology, Beijing Jiaotong University, China.

 ## News
+* [Sep.
+2020] Got one paper accepted at EMNLP 2020 Findings.
 * [Nov.
 2019] Got one paper accepted at AAAI 2020.